 We also tried out the fish spa (Kissing Fish Spa Oia) and were unhappy with the experience.
 Our kids have always enjoyed fish spa experiences before, where you put your feet in a tank and garra rufa fish nibble the dead skin off.
 But this one wasn’t kid-friendly – they didn’t want my 5-year-old to do it – and they were abrupt and unfriendly with my 9-year-old.
 The fish spa experience was great, and much less expensive, in Rhodes and Naxos.
 I wish that we skipped the spa in Santorini.

 From there we walked back to our hotel and a shared ride van picked us up for the trip to the port.
 With all of the cruise ships in port, we didn’t want to take any chances with unavailable taxis or full buses.
 We were happy with the decision – it was roughly 20 minutes faster than the trip in by bus.

 How To Do An Overnight Trip Better

 Were we glad that we did the quick trip from Naxos to Santorini with kids?
-Absolutely, if for no other reason than our amazing lunch at Dimitris.
+Absolutely, if for no other reason than we had an amazing lunch at Dimitris.
 Ideally, we could have picked two consecutive days without cruise ships in port (you can check the cruise schedules here), but given the hotel’s availability and the dates that worked for us, that wasn’t possible.
 If we did it again, we would arrange to have the hotel pick us up at the port – it’s worth the extra 30 Euros or so.
 But otherwise, we wouldn’t have changed a thing.
 Santorini isn’t the kid-friendliest of islands, but Oia is a great town, and if you spend the night there you can enjoy it without all of the day-trippers.